AmilieCoding/Badlion-AUR/README.md

 # How to use:

+Download from the AUR using either Yay, Paru or any other AUR helper of your choice with the package name 'badlion-client'<br>

+ALTERNATIVELY<br>

 Download from the RELEASES page<br>
 Open Terminal to the location of where you downloaded the file.
 (Put it in a new folder if it's in Downloads!)<br>
 Type 'makepkg -si'<br>